Cogeca (the General Confederation of Agricultural Cooperatives) represents the general and specific interests of

-- 1 Represents the general and specific interests of European agri-food, forestry and fishery cooperatives within the context of the EU institutions and other socio-economic organisations contributing to European decision making;
+- 1 Represent the general and specific interests of European agri-food, forestry and fishery cooperatives within the context of the EU institutions and other socio-economic organisations contributing to European decision making;

-- 2 Strengthens the network of European agri-cooperatives and promotes their business cooperation;
+- 2 Strengthen the network of European agri-cooperatives and promote their business cooperation;

-- 3 Contributes to legal, economic, financial, social analyses of interest for agri-food, forestry and fishery cooperatives;
+- 3 Contribute to legal, economic, financial and social analyses of interest for agri-food, forestry and fishery cooperatives;

-- 5 Promotes and showcases innovative solutions to create added value that benefits farmer-members, society, the environment and consumers.
+- 5 Promote and showcase innovative solutions to create added value that benefits farmer-members, society, the environment and consumers.

-Copa & Cogeca operate on the basis of profoundly democratic principles.
-All of our office holders are elected by Copa or Cogeca bodies respectively and in turn by the members of their organisations.
+Copa & Copa and Cogeca operate on the basis of profoundly democratic principles.
+All of our office holders are put forward by their Member Organisation and then elected by Copa or Cogeca bodies respectively.

 The Treaty of Rome establishing the European Economic Community signed on 25th March 1957 already contained the most important framework provisions of the Common Agricultural Policy (CAP).The relationship between the Community authorities and the representatives of the agricultural sector was left open by the Treaty, but the Commission expressed its desire for close cooperation at an early stage and invited representatives of agricultural organisations to attend the 1958 Stresa Conference as observers.

 One year after Copa (the Committee of Professional Agricultural Organisations) was created, the national agricultural cooperative organisations founded their European umbrella organisation, Cogeca (the General Committee for Agricultural Cooperation in the European Union), which also included fishery cooperatives, on 24th September 1959.